20 of the best Prime Day deals on five-star products: headphones, TVs, speakers and more

 350 £209 at Amazon (save £141) (opens in new tab)

 (opens in new tab)Sony’s premium wireless noise-cancelling headphones deliver on all fronts.
-They're detailed, dynamic and have a natural knack for timing.
+They are detailed, dynamic and have a natural knack for timing.
 Nothing really lets them down – battery life, build, comfort and usability are all great for the money.

 Cambridge Audio Melomania 1+